Stages of Foreclosures in Alabama

 - Do you have a legitimate lawsuit that you could file either directly or as a counterclaim to the ejectment suit that will be filed against you?

 - Who bought your home – the mortgage company or an independent person or company?

 - Are you prepared to fight or do you want this matter to end with you losing your home?

 There are many other considerations based upon your unique circumstances that we can discuss but these will give you a sense of what you might should think about as you decide whether to leave your home or not.
-Also understand that whether you leave your home or not does not impact whether you owe a deficiency on the mortgage.
-A deficiency is where you owe more than what was recovered at the foreclosure sale.

 Stage Three – The Ejectment Lawsuit